ravikiran-m-p/Alarm/README.md

 1. The live clock updates every second.
 2. You can select a time and choose any audio file for your alarm.
 3. When the time matches, the sound plays and a popup alert appears.
 4. You can cancel individual alarms or clear all alarms easily.

+## Browser Audio Restriction
+Browsers do not allow websites to play sound automatically without user interaction.
+This is a privacy and spam control rule.